deshmukhsagar/CFO_Dashboard/README.md

 # Classification Project-1
-Project is overall analysis and predictions of the customer's booking status.
+The project involves comprehensive analysis and forecasting of customer booking trends.